irdest/irdest/docs/developer/src/technical/services.md

 This service provides an interface to send strongly typed messages, with extension hooks for external services to provide their own type data.
-In `libqaul` all payloads are raw binary which is done to save space, and not complicate the API unecessarily.
+In `irdest-core` all payloads are raw binary which is done to save space, and not complicate the API unecessarily.
 However sometimes type information is useful, and an app service might want to rely on it.
 That's what this fundamental service is for!